CodersCampus/cp/docs/SCHEDULE_IDEAL.md

 ## Resultant Filters:

-To make it easy to catch 2 per week, that means 3-4 meetings a week need to be scheduled as SpringWise, because students often cannot make some times.
+To make it easy to catch 2 per week, that means 3-4 meetings a week need to be scheduled as cp, because students often cannot make some times.

 This pretty much means the most popular 4 times a week: